DanielKusyDev/rpi-home-automation/controller/protocol.md

 * _SNSR_ - device specific sensor ID
 * _TYP_ - either DGT for digital output or ANL for analog
 * _VAL_ - actual value, integer for ANL TYP and float/integer for DGT
 * _EOM_ - End Of Message.
-Indicates if there are more message in a single connection
+Indicates if there are more messages in a single connection

 | Field | Value | Type      |                 |
 |-------|-------|-----------|-----------------|